AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 **Arguments**:

-- `name`: some sort of identifier for the protein it support uniprot, gene name, gene name synonyms
+- `name`: some sort of identifier for the protein it support UniProt, gene name, gene name synonyms
-- `species`: species id for the protein, default is human, you can taxanomy id from ncbi
+- `species`: species id for the protein, default is human, you can taxanomy id from NCBI
 - `network_depth`: how deep you want to go in the network, default is 1, if more than 1 it will re search all the results for the next depth this will increase the time it takes to get the network and the number will increase exponentially